-Candidate (machine) The feline sits $\underline{\text{on } \underline{\text{the } \text{mat}}}$.
-Reference (human) There is a cat $\underline{\text{on}} \underline{\text{the}} \underline{\text{mat}}$.

-duced by a human.
+Candidate (machine) The feline sits on the mat.
+Reference (human) There is a cat $\underline{\text{on }}\underline{\text{the }}\underline{\text{mat}}.$ duced by a human.
 More formally, BLUE "counts up the number of candidate translation words (unigrams) which occur in any reference translation and then divides by the total number of words in the candidate translation" (Papineni et al., 2002).
 Table 14.1 shows a simple example of this computation.

-To acknowledge language ambiguity, BLEU allows multiple reference translations for a given sentence.
+To account for multiple surface forms describing the same content, BLEU allows multiple reference translations for a given sentence.
 If more than one reference translation is available, BLEU picks the highest overlap score.
 Table 14.2 shows an example of this situation.